-Please note: All course fees will be charged in Australian dollars AND you must be a qualified veterinarian to enrol in this courses.
+All course fees will be charged in Australian dollars.

 If you completed 2 or more Distance Education (DE) courses in the previous 5 years, you are eligible for a 10% discount on the next DE course/s.
-Contact the CVE on +61 2 9351 7979 or email@example.com to redeem this discount.
+Discounts can’t be processed online so please contact the CVE on +61 2 9351 7979 or email@example.com to register.